curl/everything-curl/libcurl/caches.md

 ## CA cert cache

-With some of the TLS backends curl supports (OpenSSL and Schannel), it builds a CA cert store cache in memory and keeps it there for subsequent transfers to use.
+With some of the TLS backends curl supports, it builds a CA cert store cache in memory and keeps it there for subsequent transfers to use.
 This lets transfers skip unnecessary loading and parsing time that comes from loading and handling the sometimes rather big CA cert bundles.

 Since the CA cert bundle might be updated, the life-time of the cache is by default set to 24 hours so that long-running applications will flush the cache